srmchartroom/Parent-Connect/README.md

 ## Usage

-The below provides an overview of the Parent Connect application, the code involved and how it works, as well as a demo of the application in action.
+The below provides an overview of the Parent Connect application, the code involved and how it works, as well as a demo of the application in action (video demo of the application coming soon; see the deployed version above in the meantime)

 [![OVERVIEW: THE PARENT CONNECT APP IN ACTION](https://chartroomcreative.com/gitassets/parent-connect.png)](https://chartroomcreative.com/gitassets/Parent-Connect-App.mp4)